-If you are seriously interested in thrillers and want to follow authors on Twitter to get inspired, you should definitely follow Harlan Coben.
+If you are interested in thrillers and want to follow authors on Twitter to get inspired, follow Harlan Coben.

 He posts about his books but also about other authors' works, which helps you discover new writers.

-Moreover, Harlan Coben talks about the most notable events from his life and from the literary world.
-Totally worthy of your attention.
+Harlan talks about the most notable events from his life and from the literary world as well.

-Oh, and in case you didn't know, Coben is the author of the book Stay Close, which was adapted into a British mystery drama miniseries with the same name.
+Oh, and in case you didn't know, Coben is the author of the book Stay Close, which was adapted into a British mystery drama miniseries of the same name.

 7. James Patterson